inspec/inspec-aws/docs/resources/aws_ec2_eip_association.md

 # aws_ec2_eip_association

-Use the `aws_ec2_eip_association` InSpec audit resource to test properties of a single specific AWS Elastic IP Association.
+Use the `aws_ec2_eip_association` InSpec audit resource to test properties of the singular resource of AWS Elastic IP Association.

 An Elastic IP (EIP) is uniquely identified by the public IPv4 address, for example `association_id`.